 Well, the majority of functional alcoholics have firm belief that they are not alcoholics as they are in denial.
 These individuals come out of denial on facing a situation that usually is heartbreaking.

 These individuals drink a lot as soon as they finish work.
-Functioning alcoholics are invisible in a matter of fact as they have developed resistance to alcohol and usually show no sign of being drunk.
+Functioning alcoholics are invisible in a matter of fact as they have developed resistance to alcohol and usually show no sign of being drunk, which makes it much harder to spot an alcoholic in this case.
 They are intelligent, well-educated and hardworking and this is one of the reasons for not showing the signs of being drunk.

 You’re a functioning alcoholic if you have the following signs:

 • Alcohol is the first thing on your mind after work.

 • You end up drinking more than one glass of alcohol.

 • You hide your alcohol.